brianlin35/data-sci/Machine_Learning/README.md

-TODO - add audio classification project
+TODO - add table of contents and project descriptions